MichaelOmosebi/Capstone_ALB_BE_2025/README.md

 # HarvestPlace - Agriculture Marketplace API (MVP)

-HarvestPlace is a **backend API** for a simple agricultural marketplace.
+HarvestPlace is a ***backend API*** for a simple agricultural marketplace.
 Farmers can list postharvest products, and retailers can browse and place orders quickly and effectively.

-It aims to address the global challenge on Food Loss, and reducing the impact of this on the welfare of Nigerian farmers.
+It aims to address the global challenge of ***Food Loss***, reducing its impact on Nigerian farmers' welfare.

-This MVP demonstrates **role-based access, authentication, and basic CRUD operations** using Django & Django REST Framework.
+This MVP demonstrates ***role-based access, authentication, and basic CRUD operations*** using Django & Django REST Framework.

 ---------------------------------------------------------------------------------------------------------------------------------------------------